 - Take Action: act fast and call 111 immediately if you see any of these signs.

-Delayed recognition of a stroke can have tragic results, including further damage to the brain or death.
+Delayed recognition of a stroke means delayed intervention, which can have serious consequences including further damage to the brain or death.

 It is vital for people to go directly to the hospital as soon as possible if any of these signs are present to be further assessed and be provided with appropriate treatment which could reduce the likelihood of long-term brain injury or death.